 Photos & Video

-We have been waiting for a while for the right sort of young horse to be available with Derek Shaw, and this currently unnamed gelding by Outstrip immediately took our attention when he hit the ground over a year ago.
+We have been waiting for a while for the right sort of young horse to be available with Derek Shaw, and this gelding by Outstrip immediately took our attention when he hit the ground over a year ago.
 We are delighted to be offering shares in his juvenile season and just as pleased to be an owner in Derek's yard once again.
 We have enjoyed a huge amount of success with Derek in the past with a succession of winning horses and can't wait to see what this young horse can deliver.

 This 2YO will be racing in 2020 and has been homebred by Derek and his wife, Lyndsey.
 Derek trained the mare, Divasesque and this chap is her first foal.
 Outstrip has done well in his first season and tended towards getting early, sprinting sorts which is why this youngster made plenty of appeal for our shareholders.

 Because this juvenile is homebred, he hasn't been through the sales.
 However, his breeding has plenty to get excited about.
 Although the mare wasn't a winner on the flat during her racing career, she comes from a very successful family.
 All of her siblings have won races, and are rated in the seventies and eighties.
 Her mother (Lily Again) won at Listed level and was subsequently highly tried in Group races.
 Despite this gelding's mother being moderate on the track she has the genes to produce high-quality offspring, which is why she was sold for GBP 50,000 as a yearling.